Suao, Taiwan: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be careful to choose the correct kind.
-The vast majority of adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Be careful to pick the right type.
+A lot of adapters available are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 • Power bank for devices